pradeepm2406/oct30/README.md

 # oct30
-This this is a test repo for jenkins
+Tihis this is a test repo for jenkins